-PROFILE: Ever since he built a programmable plotter and inkjet printer out of Legos during his days at Stanford, Larry Page has refused to see limits in what he can do.
-This attitude is what he has referred to as "...a healthy disregard for the impossible."
-Originally from Michigan, Page did his undergraduate work at University of Michigan before attending Stanford for his graduate degrees.
-After Stanford, Page cofounded Google, where he is currently the CEO.
+BACKGROUND: Originally from Michigan, Larry Page did his undergraduate work at the University of Michigan before attending Stanford for his graduate degrees.
+After Stanford, Page co-founded Google, where he is currently the CEO.

-TECHNOLOGY: Through Google.org, his company's philanthropic arm, Page is attempting to discover ways to use science and modern technology to solve the world's most persistent societal problems, especially when it comes to the development of environmentally sustainable energy.
+TECHNOLOGY: Through Google.org, his company's philanthropic arm, Page attempts to discover ways to use science and modern technology to solve the most persistent societal problems, focusing particularly on the development of environmentally sustainable energy.
 He has demonstrated a commitment to this concept through his investment in companies such as Tesla Motors, which is developing long-range battery-powered vehicles, and through investments made as part of his stewardship of Google.org.
 These investments include $130 million to a company that makes solar panels and $10 million to a company developing a kite system that will tap into jet streams for power, as well as a demonstration project attempting to generate electrical power using geothermal energy.

 Outside of his Google.org endeavors, Page is a board member of the XPrize Foundation, which organizes large-scale competitions in five major categories: education, global development, energy and environment, life sciences, and exploration.
 The purpose of the competitions is to stimulate investment in research and development designed to bring about change that hopefully will benefit humanity.

 HEALTH: Page joined the growing number of funders donating to combat Ebola, pledging $15 million from his Carl Victor Page Memorial Foundation, and another $10 million from Google.
 Other grantees have included the American Cancer Society.